 In 2022 the historically booming tech sector announced several hiring freezes and growth slowdowns, which in turn caused mass job cuts and waves of uncertainty.

 The result?
-More than 135,000 employees at tech companies across 90 US cities are now out of work.
+More than 135,000 employees at tech companies across 90 US cities lost their jobs.

 Which US cities were most affected by the layoffs?